 Using Garden Lime In the garden

-We often are asked about applying lime to compost to speed up the composting process, Dolomite does speed up the breakdown of organic matter and also is said to aid microbial activity as well as reducing acidity in compost.
+Applying lime to compost will speed up the composting process, Dolomite speeds up the breakdown of organic matter and also is said to aid microbial activity as well as reducing acidity in compost.

 As a rough guide between 80g and 160g per sq metre once a year, depending on the soil, the lime itself and the plants you are growing (more for veggies, less for flowers is a general rule).
 Instructions on the packet should give a better guide.